httpwg/http-extensions/draft-ietf-httpbis-priority.md

 RFC 7540 does not define a method that can be used by a server to provide a priority signal for intermediaries.

-RFC 7540 priority is expressed relative to other requests sharing the same connection at the same time.
+RFC 7540 stream priority is expressed relative to other requests sharing the same connection at the same time.
 It is difficult to incorporate such a design into applications that generate requests without knowledge of how other requests might share a connection, or into protocols that do not have strong ordering guarantees across streams, like HTTP/3 {{HTTP3}}.